 It is recommended that children read for a minimum of 15 minutes daily, which can be written in to your child’s reading record.
 Reading regularly can not only improve word recognition and fluency, but can also assist children in their writing during class.
 Therefore, children will be expected to read at least 2 stage books per week (1 if they are on the thicker books from later stages).
-Reading books (and reading records) should be the only things going home and returning to school along with water bottles.

 P.E. will be on Friday this year so please ensure children attend school wearing their P.E. kits.
 For P.E. children need to bring suitable clothing for the British weather as we will attempt to be outside providing it is not raining heavily.
 Tracksuit bottoms and fleeces can be worn.
 Please refer to the school email for a full list of clothing options.
 Can I please also ask that children bring suitable footwear in for sports.

 Early morning work begins at 08:30 each day and will be spent on tasks that the children have needed further support with.
 This could be arithmetic or grammar related.
 Therefore, I would encourage the children getting in to school on time, to ensure they do not miss any learning.